-- The Court has jurisdiction over and in the following areas within the Union: - Interpretations, - 2.
-Administration and disputes in individual elections or referenda, - Disciplinary matters, though not relating to staff or Trustees, or extending to dismissal, (though it may review the propriety of dismissal proceedings). - 4.
+- The Court has jurisdiction over and in the following areas within the Union: Interpretations, - 2.
+Administration and disputes in individual elections or referenda, - 3.
+Disciplinary matters, though not relating to staff or Trustees, or extending to dismissal, (though it may review the propriety of dismissal proceedings), - 4.
 Union publications, in a role equivalent to that of the Press Complaints Commission, - 5.
 Inquiries, - 6.
-Reports and commentary upon proposed changes to rules, and - Other such judicial, investigative or disciplinary functions as may be allocated by any policy or rule. - The Court shall not manage or exercise policy-making powers over any other part of the Union.
+Reports and commentary upon proposed changes to rules, and - 7.
+Other such judicial, investigative or disciplinary functions as may be allocated by any policy or rule. - 2.
+The Court shall not manage or exercise policy-making powers over any other part of the Union.
 The Court shall direct its own procedure, subject only to the Constitution and Regulations. - 3.
 Issues or evidence which are confidential or sensitive are not thereby excluded from the Court's jurisdiction. - 4.
-The Court's jurisdiction shall not extend to matters which are wholly staff matters as defined by the Staff Student Protocol.
-The Court may hear evidence and require evidence, documentation and items from members of staff in closed session which may involve staff matters, but only to the extent that it assists in determining any disputed fact or rule which is not a staff matter. - 5.
+The Court's jurisdiction shall-not extend to staff matters as defined by the Staff Student Protocol to the extent that it assists in determining any disputed fact or rule which is not a staff matter. matters which are wholly staff matters as defined by the Staff Student Protocol.
+The Court may hear evidence and require evidence, documentation and items from members of staff in closed session which may involve staff matters. but only to the extent that it assists in determining any disputed fact or rule which is not a staff matter. - 5.
 The Court shall interpret the meaning of the Staff-Student Protocol.
-Any such declaration shall only be made after the President or Union General Manager has had the opportunity to make submissions or comments.
+Any such declaration shall only be made after the President or Union Operations Manager has had the opportunity to make submissions or comments.
 The Court Chair or panel chair shall be responsible for clarifying and enforcing this protocol when the Court is sitting or in administrative matters relating to the Court. - 6.
 The Executive Committee has jurisdiction to act in a role equivalent to that of the Press Complaints Commission in response to any complaint made by the Court or any member of it in a personal capacity.
-When doing so it may, in addition to its normal jurisdiction, make an order under paragraphs 40.10 and 40.11.
+When doing so it may, in addition to its normal jurisdiction, make an order under paragraphs 34.11.
+34.13 and 34.15 34.17.
+40.10 and 40.11. - 7.
+A determination of the Union Court may be appealed to the Trustee Board under conditions established by it (which may include excluding the right to appeal). - 8.
+The Court may establish subordinate positions, tribunals or mediation panels under standing orders for any matter within its jurisdiction and delegate authority to them.
+Such tribunals or panels shall be wholly subject to the Court's jurisdiction.